Rahamatunnisa1121/Industrial-Monitoring/readme.md

 ## 🙋‍♀️ Author

 Developed with a vision to make industrial systems **smarter, reliable, and future-ready** ✨
-Made with ❤️ Rahamatunnisa Shaik
+Made with ❤️ by Rahamatunnisa Shaik and Sirisha Veturi

 ---